 Under ASC 805-10, an entity must determine whether a transaction meets the definition of a business combination, which requires that the net assets acquired meet the definition of a business.
-A business combination represents a transaction in which an acquirer gains control for one or more businesses.
-Transactions sometimes referred to as true mergers or mergers of equals also represent business combinations.
+ASC 805 defines a business combination as “a transaction or other event in which an acquirer obtains control for one or more businesses.
+Transactions sometimes referred to as true mergers or mergers of equals also are business combinations.”3

 A business combination typically occurs when an acquiring entity purchases the net assets or equity interests of a business in exchange for cash, equity interests of the acquiring entity, or other consideration.
 We note that a business combination could also occur without the transfer of consideration.
 If the transaction meets the definition of a business combination and therefore a business, the FASB requires an entity to account for the transaction as a business combination and apply the acquisition method in accordance with the guidance under ASC 805-10.

 Summary of Significant Differences between Accounting for an Asset Acquisition and a Business Combination

 The table below provides a summary of the significant differences between accounting for an asset acquisition and a business combination: